Kartz4code/pNMPC_CODEGEN/README.md

 - To generate S-Function make files, run "make SFUNC".
 This will populate the pNMPC_bin directory with the object files required during the S-function compilation process.
 - Open `Main.m` file, which is an example for design of pNMPC controller for 2D-Crane control.
 - The syntax corresponds to MATLAB interface codes for the toolbox.
 Run the file to generate the S-function block in the `Crane.slx` Simulink file.
+- Place the generated S-function block at appropriate place and connect the links.
 - General Tip: To generate the S-function call `generateSFUNC(<Name of your Simulink file>)`.
 This is shown in the last line of `Main.m` file.